Cross-Sector Impact Grants

 • A university department partnering with another university department

-Partnerships who received funding for three consecutive years are not eligible for FY23 funding.
-Partnerships who received a grant in FY20, FY21 and/or FY22 may apply for a FY23 Cross-Sector Impact Grant to continue or further their funded project, as outlined in these guidelines.
-However, neither partner from a funded FY20, FY21 or FY22 grant may apply for a new project in FY23, either in their existing partnership or in a new partnership.
+Partnerships who received Cross-Sector Impact funding for three years are not eligible for FY24 funding.
+Partnerships who received a Cross-Sector Impact Grant in the past may apply for a FY24 Cross-Sector Impact Grant to continue or further their funded project, as outlined in these guidelines.
+However, neither partner from a previously funded grant may apply for a new project in FY24, either in their existing partnership or in a new partnership.
+Previously funded projects must be completed prior to January 1, 2024.

 Applicant Eligibility

-• Be located/reside in South Arts’ nine-state region.
-South Arts region includes Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee
+• Be located/reside in South Arts’ nine-state region (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee);

 • Be in good standing with South Arts, having submitted all past final reports; and